laszlocph/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 kubectl port-forward svc/my-react-site 8000:80
 ```

-Let us explain in depth in this blog post.
+Don't have `helm` installed?
+You can use our online [yaml generator](/k8s-yaml-generator?ref=blog-hosting-static-sites-on-kubernetes) or [install Helm here](https://helm.sh/docs/intro/install/).

+Let us explain in the blog post how this approach works.
 But first, let's review your options outside of kubernetes.

 ## Deployment options outside of kubernetes